VCTLabs/vct-espressobin-bsp-platform/README.rst

   $ PATH=${PATH}:~/bin
   $ mkdir espressobin-bsp
   $ cd espressobin-bsp
-  $ repo init -u https://github.com/VCTLabs/vct-espressobin-bsp-platform -b oe-zeus
+  $ repo init -u https://github.com/VCTLabs/vct-espressobin-bsp-platform -b oe-dunfell
   $ repo sync

 At the end of the above commands you have all the metadata you need to start